 - School climate surveys are completed a minimum of every two years and results are shared publicly.
-Our next school climate survey is scheduled for December 2021. - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
-Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through morning accouncements, student handbook, classroom visits, Catholic School Council meetings, and social media. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.
-This year we plan to: Take the "Kids Against Bullying" pledge.
-Perform random acts of kindness.
-Students will create posters/videos and public service announcements related to bullying awareness. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.
+Our next school climate survey was scheduled for December 2021. - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
+Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through Classroom Visits, Parent Communication, Catholic School Council and our School Facebook Page. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.

+This year we plan to have Classroom Activities, Virtual Learning Opportunities and Anti-Bullying Projects with support from our Indigenous Support Worker.

+All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.